-210. IMF (2015): "Estimating VAT Pass Through
+^{210.} IMF (2015): "Estimating VAT Pass Through

-ticity of demand for El Salvador was not available.
-The assumed value is based on a recent studies of Latin American countries (Agustin J. Ros, Douglas Umaña, (2013); C. M. Baigorri, W. F. L 211. ate of price el Maldonado (2014))
+tticity of demand for El Salvador was not available.
+The assumed value is based on a recent studies of Latin American countries (Agustin J. Ros, Douglas Umaña, (2013); C. M. Baigorri, W. F. L

-Maldonado (2014).
-212. See, for example: "Gruber and Koutroupis (2010): "Mobile telecommunications and the impact on economic development"; Wheatley, J. J. (1998): "Price elasticities for telecommunication services with reference to development"; Wheatley, J. J. (1998): "Price elasticities for telecommunication services with reference to developing countries"; GSMA (2005): "Tax and the digital divide: How new approaches to mobile taxation can connect the unconnected.
+Maldonado (2014)).
+212. See, for example: Gruber and Koutroupis (2010): "Mobile telecommunications and the impact on economic development"; Wheatley, J. J. (1998): "Price elasticities for telecommunication services with reference to developing countries"; GSMA (2005): "Tax and the digital divide: How new approaches to mobile taxation can connect the unconnected.
 London".

 213. The definition of reinvestment rate used in this context differs from that used in the finance context, where it designates the interest payments which can be earned when money is reinvestment out of a fixed income investment to another.
 In this report reinvestment rate is the proportion of the tax change that is invested.

-214. Gitchrist and Himmelberg (1995): "Evidence on the role of cash flow for investment".
-215. For example, an empirical study of investment by the telecom sector in the United States found that the reinvestment rate is redirect investment thrunds those states with lower taxes.
+214. Gilchrist and Himmelberg (1995): "Evidence on the role of cash flow for investment".

+215. For example, an empirical study of investment by the telecom sector in the United States found that the reinvestment rate from a reduction in tax may be as high as 100% and may even exceed 100% if a company operating across states redirects investment funds towards those states with lower taxes.
 A similar incentive effect may exist when mobile operators operate across several countries.
-See Katz (2012): "Assessment of the

-Departuring across states redirects investment indus towards index states within ower taxes.
-A similar infectitive effect thay exist when mobile operators operate across several countries, see kat2 (2012).
-Assessment of the economic impact of taxation on communications investment in the United States".
-Deloitte analysis on operator data, APC (2015): "Unlocking broadband for all", Ericson (2012): "Preventing a Growing Mobile Network from Becoming a CAPEX/OPEX Drain" and FCC (2010): "A broadband network cost mode", Pereira and Pereira (2012): "Infrastructure sharing as an opportunity to promote competition in local access networks", Analysis Mason (2011): "The momentum behind LTE worldwide".
-This estimate is based on GSMA (2016): "The Mobile Economy (Latin America)".
+See Katz (2012): "Assessment of the operating actios states reuneus investment unus towards tribse states with lower taxes.
+A similar incentive effect may exist when mobile operators operate across several countries.
+See Katz (2012): "Assessment of the economic impact of taxation on communications investment in the United States".

+216. Deloitte analysis on operator data, APC (2015): "Unlocking broadband for all", Ericson (2012): "Preventing a Growing Mobile Network from Becoming a CAPEX/OPEX Drain" and FCC (2010): "A broadband network cost model", Pereira and Ferreira (2012): "Infrastructure sharing as an opportunity to promote competition in local access networks", Analysis Mason (2011): "The momentum behind LTE worldwide".

+217. This estimate is based on GSMA (2016): "The Mobile Economy (Latin America)".

 The GDP multiplier is used to estimate the wider economic impacts of the additional network investment.
-Based on the structure of El Salvador's economy and how telecommunications services are used, this is estimated to be 1.50.
-This means that for every additional \$1 of expenditure in the telecommunications sector, GDP increases by \$1.50.
+Based on the structure of El Salvador's economy and how telecommunications services are used, this is estimated to be 1.50.218 This means that for every additional \$1 of expenditure in the telecommunications sector, GDP increases by \$ 1.50.